STealthy-and-haSTy/SublimePiano/README.md

 This is a custom DSL, loosely based on the old [QBASIC "PLAY" command syntax](https://www.qbasic.net/en/reference/qb11/Statement/PLAY-006.htm), but with support for Solfege style notation.
 See the `tunes/` folder for examples.

+I suggest having a 2 row layout, showing the piano in one row (Command Palette -> Show Piano), and opening a `piano-tune` file in the other row.
+Then, play it using the command palette entry.

 # Help wanted

 It would be great if one could connect a midi instrument and highlight the notes/keys pressed in ST. I have no such physical hardware / midi devices, so if someone wants to contribute support for this, I'd be happy to make you a maintainer.